Rate of tunneling nonequilibrium quasiparticles in superconducting qubits: Rate

-In quantum information processors the cutoff of the Fermi functions are well below the edge of the gap, so $f(E-\delta \mu_1)[1-f(E+E_{if}-\delta \mu_{2})] \approx \exp[-(E-\delta \mu_1)/k_BT]$.
+In quantum information processors the cutoff of the Fermi functions are well below the edge of the gap, so $f(E-\delta \mu_1)[1-f(E+\delta E -\delta \mu_{2})] \approx \exp[-(E-\delta \mu_1)/k_BT]$.
 In Josephson junction with two reservoirs we assume the two chemical potential shifts are the same.
-If the junction is between a large lead and a small island the tunnel rates are dominated by the quasiparticle density in the leads, rather than in the island and here we assume the label 1 is assigned to the larger lead.
+If the junction is between a large lead and a small island the tunnel rates are dominated by the quasiparticle density in the leads rather than in the island and here we assume the label 1 is assigned to the larger lead.

-Taking the integrals of all terms and simplifying the rate after some steps of using calculus one can find the tunneling rate of nonequilibrium quasiparticle for arbitrary superconducting phase difference $\varphi$ across the junction and parity transition energy $E_if$ in a junction made of the same superconducting material: \begin{widetext}
+Taking the integrals of all terms and simplifying the rate, after some calculus one can find the tunneling rate of nonequilibrium quasiparticle for arbitrary superconducting phase difference $\varphi$ across the junction and parity transition energy $\delta E $ in a junction made of the same superconducting material: